mulesoft-consulting/JDBCObjectStore/README.md

 # JDBC Object Store Extension

-For Naked Mules (on-prem installations), Mule 4's out of the box Object Store store only supports persistence in-memory across the cluster or on disk.
+When running Mule 4 naked Mules (on-prem installations), the out of the box Object Store store only supports persistence in-memory across the cluster via Hazelcast or by storing the objects on disk.

 In most cases this is fine, however, there are times where you may wish for the Object Store data to outlast the Mule Runtimes Lifecycle.
 This shows up in containerized scenarios where the Mule Runtime(s) are created and destroyed often.